 163DB.
 Microwave and Wireless Design II.
-(4) (Formerly numbered Electrical Engineering 163DB.)
-Lecture, one hour; laboratory, three hours; outside study, eight hours.
+(4) Lecture, one hour; laboratory, three hours; outside study, eight hours.
 Enforced requisites: courses 101A, 101B, 163DA.
 Limited to senior Electrical Engineering majors.
 Design of radio frequency circuits and systems, with emphasis on both theoretical foundations and hands-on experience.
-Design of radio frequency transceivers and their building blocks according to given specifications or in form of openended problems.
+Design of radio frequency transceivers and their building blocks according to given specifications or in form of open-ended problems.
 Introduction to advanced topics related to projects through lecture and laboratories.
-Creation by students of end-to-end systems in application context, managing trade-offs across subsystems while meeting constraints and optimizing metrics related to cost, performance, ease of use, manufacturability, testing, and other real-world issues.
+Creation by students of end-to-end systems in application context, managing trade-offs across subsystems while meeting constraints and optimizing metrics related to cost, performance, ease of use, manufacturability. testing, and other real-world issues.
 Oral and written presentations of project results required.
-Mr. Y.E.
-Wang (Sp) Letter grading.
+Letter Mr. Y.E.
+Wang (Sp) grading.

 164DA-164DB.
-Radio Frequency Design Project I, II.
-(4-4) (Formerly numbered Electrical Engineering 164DA-164DB.)
-Lecture, one hour; laboratory, three hours; outside study, eight hours.
-Enforced requisite: course 115B.
-Course 164DA is enforced requisite to 164DB.
-Limited to senior Electrical Engineering majors.
-Design of radio frequency circuits and systems, with emphasis on both theoretical foundations and hands-on experience.
-Design of radio frequency transceivers and their building blocks according to given specifications or in form of open-ended problems.
-Introduction to advanced topics related to projects through lecture and laboratories.
-Creation by students of end-to-end systems in application context, managing trade-offs across subsystems while meeting constraints and optimizing metrics related to cost, performance, ease of use, manufacturability, testing, and other real-world issues.
+Electronic Circuits and Systems Design.
+(4-4) Limited to senior Electrical Engineering majors.
+Design of analog circuits, components and systems, emphasizing theoretical foundations and hands-on experience.
+Design of key analog and digital building blocks according to given specifications or in form of open-ended problems.
+Introduction to advanced topics related to projects through lectures and laboratories.
+Creation by students of end-to-end systems in application context, managing trade-offs across subsystems while meeting constraints and optimizing metrics related to cost, performance, ease of use, manufacturability, testing, and other realworld issues.
 Oral and written presentations of project results required.
-In Progress (164DA) and letter (164DB) grading.
+164DA.
+Lecture, two hours; laboratory, two hours; outside study, eight hours.
+Requisite: course 115B (may be taken concurrently), or instructor consent.
+Course 164DA is enforced reguisite to 164DB.
+In Progress (164DA) and letter